threefoldtech/0-robot/docs/services/README.md

   - tcp-8080: error
 ```

 Category and tags can be any string.
 There is not restriction.
-But the state associated needs to be one of `'new'`, `'ok'` or `'error'`
+But the state associated needs to be one of `'ok'`, `'error'`, `'warning'`, `'skipped'`

 The service state management is completely left to the developer of the service.
 It is up to him to change the state a when needed.